8gears/workshop-vm/README.md

 The username and password is in both cases vagrant.

-During the workshop it is recommended to close all programms and stop unneeded process on the Host OS as this VM takes up 75% of the RAM.
+During the workshop it is recommended to close all programs and stop unneeded process on the Host OS as this VM takes up 75% of the RAM.

 ## Known Issues